microsoft/onnxruntime/docs/tutorials/mobile/index.md

 ---
 title: Deploy on mobile
-description: Learn how to deploy an ONNX model on a mobile device or as a web application with ONNX Runtime
+description: Learn how to deploy an ONNX model on a mobile device with ONNX Runtime
 parent: Tutorials
 has_children: true
 nav_order: 5